 Travel Insurance will make your trip financially safer.
 It is not only for medical emergencies, but also for providing assistance in cases of lost baggage, trip delays, or interruptions because of snowstorms, heavy rains, and evacuations.

-Stay Safe and Healthy
+10. Stay Safe and Healthy

 Is China safe?
 Yes!
-China is a country in many places with good policing, tight gun control, and relatively few natural disasters and health risks.
+China is a country with many places with good policing, tight gun control, and relatively few natural disasters and health risks.

 Can I drink running water?
 No!
 Most tap water in China needs boiling (well) before drinking.
 In some areas avoid tap water altogether and buy bottled water.

 All of the itineraries on our website can be tailored further to fit your needs.
 You can easily add whatever interests you.
 They are hand-picked by us from many options and can be adjusted as we go along.

-Below are some of our most popular tour packages:
+Below are some of our most popular tour packages.